 Atrix’s story

-Atrix, Learning Support Advisor
+Atrix, Learning Support Assitant

 Originally from the USA, Atrix has a background in theatre.
 They’ve directed productions in New York and London, and taught modern dance and choreography to young children and teenagers.
 They moved to the UK in 2019 to take their Masters degree.